Life, unlike newspaper headlines, lacks titles & bold fonts

 Have you ever had one?
 How did you cope?
 What did you do with a barking dog when you had a headache?
 Put him in the bathroom?
 Bribed him with food?
 I know I had days when with little sleep our baby began crying at ten o’clock in the morning.
 She had a good reason.
 Cutting teeth turns out to be painful and has been studied and rated at the top of the human pain tolerance scale.
 Scientists stated in one study that adults would go mad from the multiyear gum distress.
 Even our puppies go through teething.
 Thousands of remedies have been invented from cold teething rings or a puppy-sized Kong for chewing to gum soothing gels.

-Goals for Dog Leader Mysteries Blog
+Dog Leader Mysteries Blog

 My goal for Dog Leader Mysteries blog keeps me on track.
 I continue to help dog lovers save their dog’s lives and their sanity.
 I share my knowledge, observations, and experience from raising five adopted dogs.
 Although I did not parent them at the same time, I have friends with multiple dogs.
 My dogs came to me as one-year-olds or older.
 I have cared for and taught dogs as large as a German shepherd and as small as a Pomeranian and Chihuahua mix.